 Ink-Stained Hands is my book that I wrote and designed in the summer of 2016.
 It's a 72-page look at the journalism industry past and present, through the eyes of nine industry veterans.
-I personally interviewed each subject, shot all of the photography and painted all of the textures.
+I personally interviewed each subject, shot all of the photography, painted all of the textures and laid out all of the pages.

 "Bottineau" is the clothing brand I conceptualized into a lookbook with my photography and layout design.
 Using vintage type from matchbooks and tobacco cards, I printed a set of shirts and coordinated nighttime photo shoots.
 From there, I laid out the photos and produced a pamphlet that would stand out when dropped off at retailers.